Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, LiteRT-LM, and Chrome AI

 Use wllama when you need to reach every user regardless of hardware, want access to a specific GGUF model from the 160K+ available on HuggingFace, or are targeting environments where WebGPU is blocked.
 Corporate intranets, kiosk browsers, and older devices are where wllama shines.
 It also carries four curated vision-language models: Holo2 4B/8B for UI grounding and Gemma 4 E2B/E4B for vision + tool calling.

 Use LiteRT-LM when you want Gemma 4 in the browser via Google's first-party on-device engine, or want the provider wired into a fallback chain.
-Treat it as early preview -- the other three providers are longer-established if you need a wider catalog or vision input.
+Treat it as early preview -- the other providers are longer-established if you need a wider catalog or vision input.

 Use the fallback chain when you do not control the deployment environment and want the best possible experience on every device.
 This is the recommended approach for open-ended web applications where you cannot predict your users' hardware.